varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-3-labs/lab-9d/README.md

 * The parameter $\beta_{i}$ can also be interpreted as a measure of the relative risk of investing in a firm $i$ relative to the overall market.

 ### Prerequisites
-* `Lab-9d` requires that the [JLD2.jl](https://github.com/JuliaIO/JLD2.jl), [CSV.jl](https://github.com/JuliaData/CSV.jl) and [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) packages be installed using the [Julia package manager included in the standard library](https://docs.julialang.org/en/v1/stdlib/Pkg/).
+* `Lab-9d` requires that the [Distributions.jl], [CSV.jl](https://github.com/JuliaData/CSV.jl) and [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) packages be installed using the [Julia package manager included in the standard library](https://docs.julialang.org/en/v1/stdlib/Pkg/).

+### Tasks
+1. Start the Julia in the `PS4` folder with the `--project=.` argument
+1. Install required packages using the [Julia package manager](https://docs.julialang.org/en/v1/stdlib/Pkg/).

 #### Additional resources